 While the team grew it also became increasingly clear, that we had to grow into different roles, which meant for me that I started doing a lot more backend work (without losing sight of the end user of course).

-Nowadays the development team at Acomodeo consists of 9 people.
-Having been there from pretty much the beginning I'm now responsible for keeping track of how our diverse micro service infrastructure is working together and how it can be expanded to cover more and more features.
+I became responsible for keeping track of how our diverse micro service infrastructure is working together and how it could be expanded to cover more and more features.

-This means designing and implementing large distributed systems using our existing software libraries and making sure it is all working together.
+This meant designing and implementing large distributed systems using our existing software libraries and making sure it was all working together.

 Everything is changing constantly in the world of software development.
 That's why I make sure to stay updated on current and future libraries, languages and methodologies.